HandsOnDataViz/book/docs/HandsOnDataViz.md

 Professionals* (Wiley, 2015),
 <a href="http://www.storytellingwithdata.com/book/" class="uri">http://www.storytellingwithdata.com/book/</a>

+Also Alberto Cairo 2019

 -   Beginning, Middle, and End
 -   Draw Attention to Meaning
 -   Integrate Story with Your Data
+-   Decide on Best Mix of Text and Visualization – text, table, chart, map
+-   Try Different Visualizations and Test Them – Cairo 2016, p125, 145
+-   Verbalize What Visualization Tells You (Cairo 2019, p89)
 -   Write Clearly about What You Visualize
--   Acknowledge Limitations of the Data
+-   Acknowledge Limitations of the Data – Disclose Uncertainty (cite Cairo), visualize it in bar/column and line charts
 -   Credit Data Sources and Collaborators

 Credit sources and collaborators on dataviz products and readme files